LLM in Commercial Law

 If you have any questions about the LLM in Commercial Law please don't hesitate to contact us.

-This programme can be taken full-time over one year, or part-time over two years (due to current UKVI regulations, the part-time programme is only available to UK and EU students).
+This programme can be studied full-time over one year, or part-time over two years subject to visa restrictions.
 It offers a range of subjects across the field of commercial, corporate, and banking law from an international perspective, allowing you to tailor a programme to suit your interests.

 - Company Law (40 credits, full-year course)